 It is a legal requirement that all dogs over eight weeks old must be microchipped and the details stored on the microchip database must be up to date.
 You can find out more by downloading our

-Throughout this three month grace period, anyone the dog wardens speak to will be advised to get their dog chipped.
-Any dog they come into contact with will be scanned for a microchip.
+Any dog that the wardens come into contact with will be scanned for a microchip.
 If the dog is not chipped the wardens will offer to arrange this for owners.
-If the offer is declined, the new enforcement notice will be issued.
+If the offer is declined, an enforcement notice will be issued.
 The legal notice gives the owner 21 days to take action.
 If the dog is not chipped after this period, owners could face a £500 fine.

-Leeds City Council have adopted a number of dog control orders to balance the needs of those in charge of dogs against the interests of those affected by dogs.
+1 July 2018 a new Public Spaces Protection Order has been brought in which replaces the previous Dog Control Order requirements (which have now been repealed).
+The requirements look to balance the needs of those in charge of dogs against the interests of those affected by dogs.
 This takes into account the need for people, in particular children, to have access to dog free areas and also have areas where dogs are kept under strict control.
-From the 20th October 2017, dog control orders will be known as public space protection orders.

 The orders require a person responsible for a dog to:

 - pick up dog faeces left by a dog at all times

 - carry a means to pick up after their dog, such as a poo bag or similar

 - keep dogs on leads in designated areas.
 In Leeds this includes all roads, pavements and footpaths (including gated alleyways) next to carriageways, as well as cemeteries, crematoria, specialist public gardens and parks; and some council owned golf courses

 - put dogs on a lead when directed to do so by an authorised officer